 Takeaway: When more than one subject is connected by and, your verb should take the plural form.

 Doesn’t and Don’t

 Some people have trouble with the contractions doesn’t, short for does not, and don’t, short for do not.
-Doesn’t should be used with singular nouns and pronouns, while don’t should be used with plural nouns and pronouns.
+Doesn’t should be used with parts of speech like singular nouns and pronouns, while don’t should be used with plural nouns and pronouns.
 There is an exception.
 The pronouns I and you always use don’t.